Future of Work

 Programmes and Interventions on Population, Technology and Research in the Context of Sustainable Development: Report of the Secretary-General

-The UN Secretary-General issued a report in January 2026 calling for rights-based governance of AI and digital technologies to address global digital divides and demographic shifts.
-This signals a push for mandatory human rights due diligence in tech and the expansion of data protection frameworks, increasing compliance expectations for digital products and AI systems.
+The UN Secretary-General's 2026 report advocates for rights-based governance of AI and digital technologies to address global digital divides and demographic shifts.
+This signals a global push for mandatory human rights due diligence and safety-by-design for digital products, increasing compliance expectations for AI systems and data-driven services.

 docs.un.orgGlobalGlobal